alexandrainst/danlp/docs/docs/datasets.md

 words, wordsenses, relations, synsets = dannet.load_with_pandas()
 ```

-We also provide helper functions to search for synonyms, hyperonyms and hyponyms through the databases.
+We also provide helper functions to search for synonyms, hyperonyms, hyponyms and domains through the databases.
 Once you have downloaded the DanNet wrapper, you can use the following features:

 ```python